dstockhouse/eaglesat-balloon/docs/telemetry.md

 divider.

 We will be using the MCP3008 SPI ADC because we have some on hand.
 It has 8 analog input channels, which is enough for one pressure sensor and 7 temperature sensor distributed throughout the structure.
 The MCP3008 has drivers in the wiringPi library, it has a simple interface for reading from the analog channels.
+It also has Linux drivers configurable through the device tree, so both options are possible but wiringPi is simpler to understand, so we will use it.

 ## Needs from OBC

 The OBC is responsible for interfacing to all telemetry sensing hardware.
-It will use an SPI ADC to interface to an analog pressure sensor (Honeywell SSC).
+It will use an SPI ADC to interface to an analog pressure sensor (Honeywell SSC) and 7 thermistor temperature sensors distributed in important places throughout the structure.

 ## Contact